Incentives & Rebates

-The federal government’s Zero Emission Vehicle Incentive Program means each automaker’s eligible plug-in vehicles can receive a tax credit of up to $7,500 until 200,000 eligible vehicles per manufacturer are registered in the U.S. After this point, the credit for that particular vehicle will be reduced over time.
-No vehicles sold in the U.S. have reached that threshold, although Tesla and General Motors each expect to reach the limit for sales of their plug-in vehicles by the end of 2018.
+The federal government’s Zero Emission Vehicle Incentive Program means each automaker’s eligible plug-in vehicles can receive a tax credit of up to $7,500 (based on vehicle battery size) until 200,000 eligible vehicles per manufacturer are registered in the U.S. After this point, the credit for that particular vehicle will be reduced and phased out over time.

 Many utilities in Oregon are exploring ways they can support electric vehicle adoption, from advice on home chargers to expanding public charging networks to rebate programs.
 Ask your electricity provider what programs they have for EVs.
 Follow along with the Oregon Public Utility Commission’s work with Portland General Electric and PacifiCorp on their plans to develop charging pods in their service territory.

 Central Lincoln PUD – CLPUD customers can receive a $250 rebate for installing a Level 2 electric vehicle charger.
 Residential, commercial, and industrial customers in the Central Lincoln service area are eligible.

 City of Ashland – Ashland Electric Utility customers can receive a $300 rebate for purchasing a qualifying new or used plug-in all-electric vehicle, or $200 for a plug-in hybrid vehicle.
 Ashland businesses can receive a rebate up to $500 for installing a workplace charger.

 Emerald PUD — Emerald PUD customers can receive a $100 reward if they register their plug-in battery or hybrid EV!